joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/07/us/coronavirus-briefing-what-happened-today.html?searchResultPosition=3

 **Biden to Restore Three National Monuments in Utah and New England**\
-`The president is restoring Bears Ears and Grand Staircase-Escalante in Utah and a marine monument off the New England coast, all severely reduced by former President Donald J. Trump.`\
+`President Biden is restoring Bears Ears and Grand Staircase-Escalante in Utah and a marine monument off the New England coast, all severely reduced by former President Donald J. Trump.`\
 https://nytimes.com/2021/10/07/climate/bears-ears-grand-staircase-escalante-biden.html?searchResultPosition=4

 **Africans Welcome New Malaria Vaccine.
 But Is It a ‘Game Changer'?**\